About Mr. Coulter

 During his college experience, Mr. Coulter also served as a saxophone and mellophone instructor at several marching band camps in the state of Michigan.
 He was a member of the Mu Delta chapter of Kappa Kappa Psi, a National Honorary Fraternity for College Band Members, and WMU's collegiate chapter of NAfME (National Association for Music Education).

-In his free time, Mr. Coulter loves running, reading, traveling, seeing new movies, and could always go for a great quality cup of coffee!
+In his free time, Mr. Coulter loves running, reading, traveling, seeing new movies, watching shows on Netflix, and could always go for a great quality cup of coffee!
 He resides in Sierra Vista, AZ and also plays saxophone in the Sierra Vista Community Band.
-He has a wonderful cat named Rosalind.
+He has a wonderful tabby cat named Rosalind.